 Usually, you have to change the rubber bands a few times a day.
 In the case of ligatures, you can change it to every appointment with your orthodontist.

 You have to wear rubber bands regularly to get the best outcome.
-However, you must be cautious of your foods and oral hygiene.
+However, you must be cautious of your food and oral hygiene.